cjiang2/VDCNN/README.md

 The original paper suggests the following details for training:
  - SGD optimizer with lr 1e-2, decay 0.9.
  - 10 - 15 epochs for convergence.
+ - He Initialization.

 Some additional parameter settings for this repo:
  - Gradient clipping with norm_value of 7.0, to stablize the training.

-Skip connections and pooling are correctly implemented now.
-For pooling, supporting:
+Skip connections and pooling are correctly implemented now:
  - k-maxpooling.
  - maxpooling with kernel size of 3 and strides 2.
  - conv pooling with K_i convolutional layer.

-For dotted skip connections, supporting:
+For dotted skip connections:
  - Identity with zero padding.
  - Conv1D with kernel size of 1.

 Please refer to Conneau et al for their methodology and experiment section in more detail.